|Location||British Virgin Islands|

 ExpressVPN has a reputation for providing strong security and privacy for its users.
 That reputation is backed up by facts and features like these:

 Excellent no logs policy and real-world “testing”

-Many VPN services claim to keep no logs of their users' activities online.
+Many VPN providers claim to keep no logs of their users' activities online.
 But you can't rely just on a company's claims.
 Why?
 I know of two VPNs (IPVanish and PureVPN) that claimed to keep no logs, yet were caught turning over information on their users to government officials.
 There are surely other VPNs that secretly keep logs despite their “no logs” claims.